mphe/grayout.vim/README.md

 # grayout.vim

-**grayout.vim** is a vim plugin, that grays out inactive C/C++/Obj-C preprocessor regions using libclang.<br/>
+**grayout.vim** is a vim plugin that grays out inactive C/C++/Obj-C preprocessor regions using libclang.<br/>
-It supports the `compile_commands.json` compilation database, allowing quick and easy project setup.
+It supports `compile_commands.json` compilation databases, allowing quick and easy project setup.

 It was only tested on Linux but should *theoretically* work on other platforms, too.

 ## Related Work
-There are some other plugins providing similar functionality.
+There are some other plugins providing similar functionality, but in different ways.

 * [ifdef highlighting][ifdefhighlighting] adds static vim syntax rules for each *manually* defined macro.
 It does not make use of a compiler and requires the user to manually specify which macros are defined, thus being rather unflexible and often fails to properly detect skipped regions.

 * [DyeVim][DyeVim] integrates with (a custom fork of) [YouCompleteMe][ycm] to retrieve extended syntax information for semantic highlighting, including skipped preprocessor regions.
-However, it only works with YCM's libclang completer, not clangd.
+However, it only works with YCM's libclang completer, not the newer and more advanced clangd completer.

-* [vim-lsp-inactive-regions][lspregions] integrates with [vim-lsp][vimlsp] and uses the cquery or ccls language server to retrieve skipped preprocessor regions.
+* [vim-lsp-inactive-regions][lspregions] integrates with [vim-lsp][vimlsp] and uses the [cquery][cquery] or [ccls][ccls] language server to retrieve skipped preprocessor regions.

-* [vim-lsp-cxx-highlight][vimlspcxx] integrates with various LSP plugins and uses the cquery or ccls language server to provide full semantic highlighting, including skipped preprocessor regions.
+* [vim-lsp-cxx-highlight][vimlspcxx] integrates with various LSP plugins and uses the [cquery][cquery] or [ccls][ccls] language server to provide full semantic highlighting, including skipped preprocessor regions.

+Therefore, if you are using LSP for completion or syntax checking, you should try [vim-lsp-cxx-highlight][vimlspcxx] with [ccls][ccls].
+Otherwise, this plugin is probably the best choice.

 ## Installation